Anatomiclab/GastroFLOW/README.md

 Script outputs:

-Predict_.csv: *.csv* file which contains the network output result based on the provided cellular features.
+Predict_.csv: *.csv* file containing the GCNet output result based on the provided cellular features.
+Carcinoma cells (that exhibit cancerous characteristics) are classified as "positive", while non-carcinoma cells (that do not exhibit cancerous characteristics) are classified as "negative"

 ### Generating contour line